BlazeEMP/prework-study-guide/README.md

 ## Usage

-Where to provide instructions and examples for use.
-Good place for screenshots To use this study guide you can review all of the notes, as well as look at some of the background by hitting F12 to see the HTML and console.
+To use this study guide you can review all of the notes, as well as look at some of the background by hitting F12 or CTRL + SHIFT + I to see the HTML and console.
 In the console tab you will see a list of all the subjects we went over and a suggestion on what to study first.

 ## Credits

-List your collaborators, if any, with links to their GitHub profiles.
-If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.
-If you followed tutorials, include links to those here as well.

-Modules created by Northwestern University in Chicago, IL for all the knowledge used to build this project Daniel Blair (Myself) for all of the coding
+N/A

 ## License

+Refer to license in the repo or here.

 MIT License